-- 161. (1) Any person authorised by the Department may at any reasonable time enter- - (a) any children's home; - (b) any premises in which he has reasonable cause to believe any of the following is or will be living- - (i) a child who is being looked after by the Department; - (ii) a privately fostered child; - (c) any domestic premises on which child-minding is at any time carried on; or - (d) any premises on which day care for children under the age of eight is at any time provided. - (2) Where the Department has reasonable cause to believe that a child is being looked after on any premises in contravention of any provision of this Ordinance or of regulations under this Ordinance, any person authorised by the Department may enter those premises at any reasonable time. - (3) A person entering premises under this section may- - (a) inspect the premises; - (b) inspect any children there; - (c) inspect any arrangements made for their welfare; and - (d) require any person to furnish him with such records of a kind required to be kept in relation to the premises under this Ordinance (in whatever form they are held) or allow him to inspect such records, as he may at any time direct.
+- 161. (1) A person authorised by the Department may at any reasonable time enter- - (a) any children's home; - (b) any premises in which the person has reasonable cause to believe any of the following is or will be living- - (i) a child who is being looked after by the Department; - (ii) a privately fostered child; - (c) any domestic premises on which child-minding is at any time carried on; or - (d) any premises on which day care for children under the age of 8 is at any time provided. - (2) If the Department has reasonable cause to believe that a child is being looked after on any premises in contravention of any provision of this Ordinance or of regulations under this Ordinance, any person authorised by the Department may enter those premises at any reasonable time. - (3) A person ('A') entering premises under this section may- - (a) inspect the premises; - (b) inspect any children there; - (c) inspect any arrangements made for their welfare; and - (d) require any other person to provide to A such records, of a kind required to be kept in relation to the premises under this Ordinance (in whatever form they are held) or allow A to inspect such records, as person A may at any time direct. - (4) Any person exercising a power conferred by subsection (1), (2) or (3) must, if asked to do so, produce some duly authenticated document showing his or her authority to exercise the power. - (5) Any person authorised to exercise the power to inspect records conferred by subsection (3)(d)- - (a) is entitled at any reasonable time to have access to, and inspect and check the operation of, any computer and any associated apparatus or material which is or has been in used in connection with the records in question; and - (b) may require the person by whom or on whose behalf the computer is or has been used, or any person having charge of or otherwise concerned with the operation of the computer, apparatus or material, to afford him or her such assistance as he or she may reasonably require. - (6) Without affecting the foregoing provisions of this section, the Department must cause any premises which may be inspected under this section to be so inspected at least once in every quarter and must require each of its authorised officers that carries out any such inspection to file with the Department a report containing his or her findings and observations concerning- - (a) the children on the premises; - (b) the persons in whose care the children are; - (c) the condition of the premises; and - (d) any other relevant matters affecting the children's welfare.

-- (4) Any person exercising a power conferred by subsection (1), (2) or (3) shall, if asked to do so, produce some duly authenticated document showing his authority to do so. - (5) Any person authorised to exercise the power to inspect records conferred by subsection (3)(d)- - (a) is entitled at any reasonable time to have access to, and inspect and check the operation of, any computer and any associated apparatus or material which is or has been in used in connection with the records in question; and - (b) may require the person by whom or on whose behalf the computer is or has been used, or any person having charge of or otherwise concerned with the operation of the computer, apparatus or material, to afford him such assistance as he may reasonably require. - (6) Without prejudice to the foregoing provisions of this section, the Department shall cause any premises which may be inspected under this section to be so inspected at least once in every quarter and shall require each of its authorised officers carrying out any such inspection to file with it a report containing his findings and observations concerning- - (a) the children on the premises; - (b) the persons in whose care the children are; - (c) the condition of the premises; and - (d) any other relevant matters affecting the children's welfare. - (7) Any person who intentionally obstructs another in the exercise of any power conferred by this section is guilty of an offence and liable on summary conviction to a fine not exceeding £2,500. - (8) In relation to day care and child-minding, expressions used in Part X have the same meanings in this section as in that Part.
+- (7) A person who intentionally obstructs another person in the exercise of any power conferred by this section commits an offence.
+Penalty: A fine of £2,500. - (8) In relation to day care and child-minding, expressions used in Part X have the same meanings in this section as in that Part.